Thinking of going to Disney World for the VERY first time?

 Also, we wanted to briefly mention how to handle if someone in your party required a bit of extra assistance to ride rides on your trip.
 Disney does have certain services available for those with disabilities.
 For example, Assistive technology devices for guests with hearing disabilities are available at Guest Relations.

 Those with disabilities can also get a Disability Access Service pass that allows them to generally stop by an attraction and receive a return time at which point they’ll be able to come back and be directed to an alternate entrance to get on the ride.
 Click here to read more about how Disability Access Service works now.

-New virtual features will be added to Disney’s Disability Access Service Program — click here to learn more.
+New virtual features have been added to Disney’s Disability Access Service Program — click here to learn more.

 Also, we couldn’t get through this post without mentioning two of the things that Disney is so famous for (even though they aren’t rides) — parades and fireworks!
 Considering that this is your first trip to Disney World, these are the quintessential Disney things you’ll likely want to reserve some time to experience.